RosenlindDylan/tacos/README.md

 K-colorings of random graphs, in progress.
-Project to learn about approximation techniques for the problem of least k-coloring of a randomly generated graph \
+Project to learn about approximation techniques for the NP-hard problem of the chromatic number of a randomly generated graph \
 Methods implemented: greedy, DSatur

 References: \
 Lewis, R. M. R. (2016).
 A guide to graph colouring: Algorithms and applications.
+Garey, M. R., & Johnson, D. S. (1997).
+Computers and intractability: A guide to the theory of NP-completeness.